cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/explanation/design_document.md

 ### Removals and re-adding

-Destruction of additions is a contentious problem in the community.
+Removal of content is a contentious problem in the community.
 To clarify official stance:

 - Content should not be kept inside the mainline on the basis of "it can be made good".
   If it isn't good now, it isn't good.
 Shift it to a mainline mod, or improve/obsolete it.